Fels Institute of Government

 The Fels Institute of Government is the graduate school of public policy and public management at the University of Pennsylvania in Philadelphia.
 Founded in 1937 by Samuel Simeon Fels of the Fels Naptha Soap Company, the Fels Institute prepares its students for public leadership positions in city, state, and federal agencies, elective politics, nonprofit organizations, and private firms with close connections to the public sector.

 The Fels Institute is housed in Fox-Fels Hall, the former residence of Samuel Fels.
 It is a brick mansion located on the west end of the University of Pennsylvania's campus.

 Academics

 Fels offers a Master of Public Administration degree in both full-time and executive (part-time) formats.
-Fels also offers four-course certificates in Nonprofit Administration and Public Finance.
+In addition to the master's programs, Fels administers four-course certificates in Nonprofit Administration and Public Finance.

+Student Organizations

+The Fels Institute of Government supports a variety of interest groups that focus on professional engagement and development and are open to all current Fels students.
+These groups include the Fels Student Association, International City/County Management (ICMA), and Women of Fels.